 Both the live/on-site and online clinics require coaches to participate in an interactive video training, successfully complete an exam and sign a pledge committing them to uphold the NYSCA Code of Ethics.
 The membership fee for the both the live and online clinic is $20 per coach and is valid for one year.

-NYSCA Select Coach NYSCA members can now obtain a higher level of education through the NYSCA Select course for travel/advanced level coaches.
-This online only course, created specifically for NYSCA members who desire to increase their coaching knowledge, delivers an e-learning experience in eight key topic areas.
+NYSCA members can now obtain a higher level of education through the NYSCA Select course for travel/advanced level coaches.
+This online only course, created for coaches who desire to increase their coaching knowledge, delivers an e-learning experience in eight key topic areas.

 The cost of the online NYSCA Select coach course is $40.
 Click here for more information on the NYSCA Select course.